Heart and Vascular Institute Patient Stories

 After Julia Feitner's pregnancy, she become more and more fatigued during exercise.

-Finally diagnosed with pulmonary hypertension (PH) after seeing a variety of specialists, she began a clinical trial of a new PH treatment at UPMC.
+Finally diagnosed with pulmonary hypertension (PH) after seeing a variety of specialists, she began a clinical trial for a new PH treatment at UPMC.

 Now Julia feels she has a better quality of life.